franapoli/repo/README.md

 10/21/2015

++ Fixed regression in `check` after moving to relative paths
 + Added check points for reserved tags and warnings for existing tags
 + Improved print reaction when all matching results are hidden